24-Year-Old Center – Minnesota Wild

 Re-signed with the Wild on a two-year, $6 million contract in July 2015.

-Granlund scored his third goal of the season and had an assist in Saturday's win over the Predators.
+Granlund scored his first goal of the postseason and added an assist in Friday's Game 5 overtime win over the Stars.

 To instantly reveal our fantasy analysis of every player – including Mikael Granlund – simply subscribe now.